0xAX/linux-insides/Booting/linux-bootstrap-2.md

 | 15          1    1    1   1 | Code            | Execute/Read, conforming, accessed
 ```

-As we can see first bit is 0 for data segment and 1 for code segment.
-Next three bits `EWA` are expansion direction (expand-down segment will grow down, more about it you can read [here](http://www.sudleyplace.com/dpmione/expanddown.html)), write enable and accessed for data segments. `CRA` bits are conforming (A transfer of execution into a more-privileged conforming segment allows execution to continue at the current privilege level), read enable and accessed.
+As we can see the first bit is 0 for data segment and 1 for code segment.
+Next three bits `EWA` are expansion direction (expand-down segment will grow down, you can read more about it  [here](http://www.sudleyplace.com/dpmione/expanddown.html)), write enable and accessed for data segments. `CRA` bits are conforming (A transfer of execution into a more-privileged conforming segment allows execution to continue at the current privilege level), read enable and accessed.

 4. DPL (descriptor privilege level) defines the privilege level of the segment.
-I can be 0-3 where 0 is the most privileged.
+It can be 0-3 where 0 is the most privileged.

-5. P flag - indicates if segment is presented in memory or not.
+5. P flag - indicates if segment is present in memory or not.

 6. AVL flag - Available and reserved bits.

 7. L flag - indicates whether a code segment contains native 64-bit code.
-If 1 than code segment executes in 64 bit mode.
+If 1 then the code segment executes in 64 bit mode.

 8. B/D flag - default operation size/default stack pointer size and/or upper bound.

-Segment registers doesn't contain base address of the segment as in the real mode.
-Instead it contains special structure - `segment selector`. `Selector` is a 16-bit structure:
+Segment registers don't contain the base address of the segment as in the real mode.
+Instead they contain a special structure - `segment selector`. `Selector` is a 16-bit structure:

 ```
 -----------------------------